caijun/blog.tonytsai.name/_posts/2015-04-23-Why-Does-the-Jackknife-Estimate-of-Standard-Error-Have-the-Factor-(n-1):n.md

 ---
 layout: post
-title: Why does the jackknife estimate of standard error have the factor (n-1)/n?
+title: Why Does the Jackknife Estimate of Standard Error Have the Factor (n-1)/n?
 categories:
-- statistical computing
+- Statistical Computing
 tags:
 - jackknife
 - standard error